telent/nixwrt/README.md

 substituting your own IP addresses where appropriate.
 (This is a bit more text than on the GL-MT300A, because that device has a broken U-boot install which means we have to bake the command line into the image.
-Yun has no such restriction)
+The Yun has no such restriction)

 The constraints on memory addresses are as follows